vtsykun/test-monolithic/README.md

 Create monolithic from existing repos
 ------------------------------------

-Git subtree add allow include into monolithic repo by importing its content from the given remote repo keeping git history
+Git subtree add allow include into monolithic repo by importing its content from the given remote repo keeping git history.
+See for more information https://github.com/git/git/blob/master/contrib/subtree/git-subtree.txt

 Example:
 ```